Italian Libya: Settler colonialism

 Many Italians were encouraged to settle in Libya during the Fascist period, notably in the coastal areas.
 The annexation of Libya's coastal provinces in 1939 brought them to be an integral part of metropolitan Italy and the focus of Italian settlement.

 The population of Italian settlers in Libya increased rapidly after the Great Depression: in 1927, there were just about 26,000, by 1931 44,600, 66,525 in 1936 and eventually, in 1939, they numbered 119,139, or 13% of the total population.

-They were concentrated on the Mediterranean coast, especially in the main urban centres and in the farmlands around Tripoli, where they constituted 41% of the city's population, and in Benghazi 35%.
+They were concentrated on the Mediterranean coast, especially in the main urban centres and in the farmlands around Tripoli, where they constituted 41.62% of the city's population, and in Benghazi 34.52%.
 Settlers found jobs in the construction boom fuelled by Fascist interventionist policies.

 In 1938, Governor Italo Balbo brought 20,000 Italian farmers to settle in Libya, and 27 new villages were founded, mainly in Cyrenaica.
+Around 39,000 Italians lived on 370,000 hectares of the best agricultural land in Italy "by the end of 1940".
+Italians grew different crops in Tropolitania and Cyrenaica; with Tropolitania being more tree based agriculture while Cyrenacia's agriculture was more based upon cereals and ranching.
+Plans were in place to bring in more settlers after World War II but this never came to fruition.